 An Involuntary Withdrawal may be imposed by the college when a student exhibits behavior that has not been appropriately resolved through the Student Conduct process or is threatening to the safety and well-being of the college community.

 Each situation will be reviewed on a case-by-case basis through an individualized assessment of the student’s ability to safely participate in college programs.
-The Dean of Students will consult with the Director of Counseling and Health Needs, Director of Campus Safety, Associate Dean of Students /Director of Academic Advising, Associate Dean of Students for Community Living, the Director of Disability Services and college legal counsel as necessary to fully consider available medical knowledge and the observed, documented behavior which prompted the review in order to determine if a reasonable accommodation can be made or if a withdrawal is recommended.
+The Dean of Students will consult with the Director of Counseling and Health Needs, Director of Campus Safety, Associate Dean of Students for Student Success, Associate Dean of Students for Community Living, the Director of Disability Services and college legal counsel as necessary to fully consider available medical knowledge and the observed, documented behavior which prompted the review in order to determine if a reasonable accommodation can be made or if a withdrawal is recommended.

 If a withdrawal is recommended, the Dean of Students will confer with the student and/or parent/guardian to explain the advantages of a voluntary withdrawal or voluntary medical withdrawal and the conditions for re-entry which may include a medical clearance from a licensed physician or psychologist.
 If the student declines to take a voluntary withdrawal or voluntary medical withdrawal, the Dean of Students may impose an involuntary withdrawal.
 The Dean of Students will explain the implications for the student including the conditions for re-entry which may include a medical clearance from a licensed physician or psychologist.
 During an Involuntary Withdrawal, the student is immediately administratively withdrawn from all classes and from college housing if applicable.
 The transcript will indicate “W” for all currently enrolled courses.
 The student may be eligible for a refund according to the Institutional Refund Policy.